Honey, we need to lose weight! The Ups and Downs of our RV weight loss journey

 1. Be sure to keep weight capacities in mind when shopping around for RVs.

-2. We highly recommend getting your RV weighed regularly on certified scales that weigh each axle, and better yet, get them weighed at a facility that allows weighing your vehicle at each corner.
+2. We highly recommend getting your RV weighed regularly on certified scales that weigh each axle.
+Better yet, get them weighed at a facility that allows weighing your vehicle at each corner.

-3. If you have a towable RV, you should get weighed with and without the trailer attached so that you can have a clear picture of the impact the trailer is having on the truck and ensure that the amount is appropriate for your setup.
+3. If you have a towable RV, you should get weighed with and without the trailer attached.
+That allows you to have a clear picture of the impact the trailer is having on the truck and ensure that the amount is appropriate for your setup.

 4. There are many places to get weighed.
 If you are looking to get weighed by axle, you can go to truck stops with CAT (Certified Automated Truck) scales.
-We have heard of others who visit landscaping material suppliers, and if you are in an area where they have closed (but still accessible and operational) truck scales for the highway department, they might work too.
-But CAT scales are generally a better choice because they’re more likely to be open and accurate and you’ll get a printed report.
+We have heard of others who visit landscaping material suppliers.
+Also, if you are in an area where they have closed (but still accessible and operational) truck scales for the highway department, they might work too.
+But CAT scales are generally a better choice because they’re more likely to be open and accurate, and you’ll get a printed report.

 It is estimated that over 50% of RVs on the road are overweight on at least one measurement.
 Do your best to be in the group that is within your weight limit, for your safety and the safety of others.
 Just like our bodies, we have to remain mindful of our RV weight and what we take in.
 Weight will always fluctuate over time, but the more you keep on eye on it, the less likely you are to experience serious issues down the road.